Workday/canvas-kit/modules/popup/css/README.md

 ## Usage

 Use `.wdc-popup` to create a popup.
-Use `.wdc-popup-title` within `.wdc-popup` to style the popup's title. `p` elements also have adjusted margins.
+The title and body content can be styled using `.wdc-popup-title` and `.wdc-popup-body`, respectively.

 ```html
 <div class="wdc-popup">